PM-32/AutomaticIrrigationSystem/README.md

 (EN)
-Brief description of the project:
-Automatic irrigation system for house plants based on STM32F401CCU6.
+Brief description of the project: automatic irrigation system for house plants based on STM32F401CCU6.
 It allows timely watering based on the settings set by the user, including the start time of watering, the duration of watering and the days of the week on which watering should be performed.